DAVID S. THOMAS

 Dave also has significant experience assisting large and small employers with compensation and benefits issues that arise in mergers and acquisitions, advising on more than 500 transactions.
 Dave co-authored the executive compensation chapter of Employee Benefits in Mergers and Acquisitions, and he has co-authored executive compensation and welfare benefit plan chapters of previous editions.
 Dave's merger and acquisition practice includes experience in representing both buyers and sellers in large and small transactions, including cross-border and other complex transactions.
-He has included a focus on the unique issues involved in a private-equity-led purchase, including rollovers of sellers' equity and the issues that arise in the spinoff or carve-out of a division of a larger company to a purchaser that has no ongoing operations.
+He has included a focus on the unique issues involved in a private-equity-led purchase, including rollovers of selling shareholder and executive equity and the issues that arise in the spinoff or carve-out of a division of a larger company to a purchaser that has no ongoing operations.
 This M&A experience gives Dave the ability to identify how potential buyers may view actions contemplated by his clients and focus the discussions to minimize the debate about interpretation at the time of a future deal.

-Dave has significant international experience pertaining to compensation and benefits matters.
-He regularly represents non-U.S. buyers and sellers in transactions involving U.S. employees, and U.S. buyers and sellers in transactions involving non-U.S. employees.
+Dave regularly represents non-U.S. buyers and sellers in transactions involving U.S. employees, and U.S. buyers and sellers in transactions involving non-U.S. employees.
 As Asian, European, and Israeli companies seek to move to or expand their operations in the United States, Dave often counsels these companies regarding the employee and equity compensation aspects of these business changes.

 - J.D., University of Virginia School of Law, 1996